mahmoodlab/HEST/README.md

 # HEST

-Hest provides legacy readers for the different Spatial Transcriptomics data formats supporting H&E (Visium/Visium-HD, Xenium and ST) and for automatically aligning them with their associated histology image.
+#### What does the hest library provide?
+- <b>Missing file</b> imputation and automatic alignment for Visium
+- <b>Fast</b> functions for pooling transcripts and tesselating ST/H&E pairs into patches (these functions are GPU optimized with CUCIM if CUDA is available).
+- Functions for interacting with the HEST-1K dataset
+- Deep learning based or Otsu based <b>tissue segmentation</b> for both H&E and IHC stains
+- Compatibility with <b>Scanpy</b> and <b>SpatialData</b>

 Hest was used to assemble the HEST-1k dataset, processing challenging ST datasets from a wide variety of sources and converting them to formats commonly used in pathology (.tif, Scanpy AnnData).
-The framework also provides helper functions for pooling transcripts and tesselating slides into patches centered around ST spots.

 <p align="center">
   <img src="figures/fig1.png" alt="Description" style="width: 70%;"/>